HichamAgueny/ConvertingOpenACC2OpenMP/openacc2openmp.md

 This tutorial is designed for beginners in GPU-programming and who want to get familiar with available directives programming models, in particular, OpenACC and OpenMP offloading models.
-The tutorial does not require any basic knowledge in GPU-programming.
-It aims at providing an overview of these two models, and at guiding users towards their optimal use.
-This tutorial ultimately aims at initiating user interest in GPU-programming.
+It aims at providing an overview of these two models, and guiding users towards their optimal use.
+This tutorial ultimately aims at initiating user's interest in GPU-programming.
 Specifically, it will familiarise the users with the most needed constructs and clauses via a practical tool based on solving numerically the Laplace equation, and carrying out experiments on their performance.